Billy Hayes, October 28 2002, First Swordfish on fly in the western Atlantic Ocean Baltimore Canyon off of NJ.

-I have several Marlin School packages planned with duration of 5 or 6 days of fly fishing for Blue and White Marlin scheduled during February and March of 2015, we will be locates in Casa de Campo, Dominican Republic.
-We will be staying in 3 bedroom condo on the marina, while fly fishing aboard the 48 foot G & S Sport Boat "Tradition", with Captain Tim Richardson.
+I have several Marlin School packages planned with duration of 5 or 6 days of fly fishing for Blue Marlin scheduled during February and March of 2019, we will be located in Casa de Campo, Dominican Republic.
+We will be staying in 3 bedroom home near the marina, while fly fishing aboard the 48 foot G & S Sport Boat "Tradition", with Captain Tim Richardson.
 Please contact me as soon as possible as these exotic fly fishing for marlin packages will fill up quickly.
 Each Marlin School is a customized package with dates arranged based on being there during prime fishing periods.
 Call and reserve today!
 World Class Angler:

 Captain Jake Jordan is now available for speaking engagements, PowerPoint presentations, and fly casting clinics to fly fishing clubs and fly fishing shows.
 Check out page 3 for more information or contact Jake directly to book dates.

-Florida Keys Sport Fishing: Fly fishing for Tarpon; The Middle Florida Keys offers the best fly fishing for Tarpon in the world.
-I am now taking reservations on prime dates during April, May, and early June, of 2015.
+Fly fishing for Tarpon; The Middle Florida Keys offers the best fly fishing for Tarpon in the world.
+I am now taking reservations on prime dates during April, May, of 2019.
 I guide one or two fly anglers who want to experience the sheer power of these wonderful fish on a fly rod every night.
 This year I am offering catch & release Extreme Night Tarpon Fly Fishing charters, aboard my Jones Brothers Cape Fisherman, vessel "Fly Reel".
-I am now taking reservations for my April, May, and June dates in 2015 Please click the link on the menu above for the latest Florida Keys fishing reports.
+I also have a second boat available this year for groups who have more than 2 anglers, please contact me for availability.
+Please click the link on the menu above for the latest Florida Keys fishing reports.